JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_from_spline/index.md

 ## Description

-This node generates a mesh from a spline or spline list.
+This node generates a mesh from a spline.

 ## Options